 - Preheat oven to 400°F.

-- Toss peeled chickpeas with olive oil, salt, pepper, and garlic powder.
-Spread on a rimmed baking sheet.
+- In a medium bowl, toss chickpeas with olive oil, salt, pepper, and garlic powder until well-coated.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.